-- (6) Delinguent Federal Debt.
+- (6) Delinquent Federal Debt.
 Refer to the General Section of the SuperNOFA for information regarding delinquent federal debt. - 3.
 Program Requirements.
-By signing Form HUD-92016-CA, Application for a Section 811 Capital Advance, you are certifying that you will comply with the program requirements listed in the General Section of the SuperNOFA as well as the following requirements: - a.
-Statutory and Regulatory Requirements.
-In addition to the statutory, regulatory, threshold and public policy requirements listed in the General Section of the SuperNOFA, you must comply with all statutory and regulatory requirements listed in Sections I and III of this program NOFA. - b.
+By signing Form HUD-92016-CA, Supportive Housing for Persons with Disabilities Section 811, Application for Capital Advance Summary Information, you are certifying that you will comply with the program requirements listed in the General Section of the SuperNOFA as well as the following requirements: - a.
+Statutory and Řegulatory Requirements.
+In addition to the statutory, regulatory, threshold and public policy requirements listed in the General Section of the SuperNOFA, you must comply with all statutory and regulatory requirements listed in Sections I and III of this program NOFA.

+b.
 Project Size Limits.
 (1) Independent living project.
 The minimum number of units for persons with disabilities that can be applied for in one application is five units for persons with disabilities.
 All of the units are not required to be in one structure and they may be on scattered sites.
-The maximum number of persons with disabilities that can be housed in an independent living project on one or adjacent sites is 14 plus one additional one- or two-bedroom unit for a resident manager, if necessary.
-If the proposed independent living project will be located on the same site or on an adjacent site containing existing housing for persons with disabilities, the total number of persons with disabilities housed in both the existing and the proposed project cannot exceed - (2) Exception to project size limit for an independent living project.
-If you are submitting an application for an independent living project with site control, you may request an exception to the above project size limit by providing the information required in Exhibit 4(d)(xii) of Section IV.B. below in this program section of the SuperNOFA.
+The maximum number of persons with disabilities that can be housed in an independent living project on one or adjacent sites is 14 plus one additional one-or two-bedroom unit for a resident manager, if necessary.
+If the proposed independent living project will be located on a site already containing housing for persons with disabilities or on an adjacent site containing such housing, the total number of persons with disabilities housed in both the existing and the proposed project cannot exceed 14.

+(2) Exception to project size limit for an independent living project.
+If you are submitting an application for an independent living project with site control, you may request an exception to the above project size limit by providing the information required in Exhibit 4(d)(xii) of Section IV.B. below in this program section of the